POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 The connection between the ‘amigos’ and poor eliminator pattern is common sense.
 The amigos are less preferred forms of minerals that are only present in weak bodies (although they occur in nearly everyone today, including babies).
 So both patterns indicate a weak body chemistry and an inability to eliminate toxins.

 The solution to the amigo problem.
 Most holistic doctors give anti-oxidants to counter the inflammatory effects of the amigos and other irritants in the body.
 However, these chemicals - such as N-acetyl cysteine, Alpha lipoic acid, vitamin C, vitamin E, astazanthin and others – are extremely yin when used for an extended period of time.
-This always upsets body chemistry in subtle ways and can do more damage than good.
+This always upsets body chemistry in subtle ways and can do more harm than good.

 CORRECTING POOR ELIMINATOR AND VERY POOR ELIMINATOR PATTERNS